Fallacy: False analogy

 Informally known as the "apples and oranges" fallacy, a false analogy uses unsound comparisons.

 Straw man fallacy

-The straw man fallacy refers to the refutation of a standpoint in an argument which was never proposed.
-The fallacy usually occurs in the presentation of an opponents standpoint as more extreme, distorted or simplistic than it in fact is.
-Compared to criticizing the opponent’s actual standpoint, this allows the arguer to offer a seeming refutation of what however is not the actual standpoint.
-Such an argument involves two arguers, with one actor criticizing the perspective of the other.
+The straw man fallacy refers to the refutation of a standpoint in an argument that was never proposed.
+The fallacy usually occurs in the presentation of an opponent's standpoint as more extreme, distorted, or simplistic than it actually is.
+Compared to criticizing the opponent's actual standpoint, this allows the arguer to offer a seeming refutation of what is, however, not the actual standpoint.
+Such an argument involves two arguers, with one criticizing the other's perspective.
 The reason for the straw man argument to be fallacious originates from the problem of how to deal with natural discourse.
-The opponent’s argument is not reflected by the arguments that are proposed by the speaker.
+The opponent's argument is not reflected by the arguments that are proposed by the speaker.

 Measurement fallacy

 Some of the fallacies described above may be committed in the context of measurement.

 Where mathematical fallacies are subtle mistakes in reasoning leading to invalid mathematical proofs, measurement fallacies are unwarranted inferential leaps involved in the extrapolation of raw data to a measurement-based value claim.
 The ancient Greek Sophist Protagoras was one of the first thinkers to propose that humans can generate reliable measurements through his "human-measure" principle and the practice of dissoi logoi (arguing multiple sides of an issue).
 This history helps explain why measurement fallacies are informed by informal logic and argumentation theory.